The best story-based adventure board games

 Players: 2-4

 The board itself is ‘alive’ in that pieces can be removed or replaced, based on where you are in the story and what choices you’ve made.
 That does mean The Adventures of Robin Hood requires commitment from a set group of players, but with a relatively easy set up, you can also swap and change players as you go.
-Whatever method you choose for playing, you should have a blast completing each quest and advancing in this innovative and frequently delightful story-based board game.
+Whatever method you choose for playing, you should have a blast completing each quest.

 Choose Your Own Adventure: House of Danger